spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.md

 ## Merchant category

-You can group merchants by categories to make your working process more efficient and simplify merchants search for customers.
-See [Merchant Category](/docs/marketplace/user/features/{{page.version}}/merchant-category-feature-overview.html) for details.
+You can group merchants by categories to make your working process more efficient and simplify merchants' search for customers.
+For details, See [Merchant Category](/docs/marketplace/user/features/{{page.version}}/merchant-category-feature-overview.html).

 ## Merchants on the Storefront